Mo-Abdelhameed/Dockerized-Binary-Classification-with-H2O/README.md

   - **`serve.py`**: This script is used to serve the model as a REST API using **FastAPI**.
 It loads the artifacts and creates a FastAPI server to serve the model.
 It provides 2 endpoints: `/ping` and `/infer`.
 The `/ping` endpoint is used to check if the server is running.
 The `/infer` endpoint is used to make predictions.
   - **`serve_utils.py`**: This script contains utility functions used by the `serve.py` script.
   - **`logger.py`**: This script contains the logger configuration using **logging** module.
   - **`train.py`**: This script is used to train the model.
 It loads the data, preprocesses it, trains the model, and saves the artifacts in the path `./model_inputs_outputs/model/artifacts/`.
-It also saves a SHAP explainer object in the path `./model/artifacts/`.
   - **`predict.py`**: This script is used to run batch predictions using the trained model.
 It loads the artifacts and creates and saves the predictions in a file called `predictions.csv` in the path `./model_inputs_outputs/outputs/predictions/`.
   - **`utils.py`**: This script contains utility functions used by the other scripts.
 - **`.gitignore`**: This file specifies the files and folders that should be ignored by Git.